Want to learn more about intakes in the UAE? Talk to our experts.

 Higher Education is offered at universities and colleges in both public and private sectors.
 You can access a wide range of bachelor’s and master’s programmes in various disciplines such as Engineering, Business, Healthcare, Law, and more.

-The UAE government focuses on constantly enhancing the curriculum standards and academic quality to improve your learning experience.
+The UAE government focuses on constantly enhancing curriculum standards and academic quality to improve your learning experience.

 Types of intakes in the UAE